Sankalpa-gowri-2004/Netbanking/README.md

    - [MySQL](https://www.mysql.com/)
-2. **Clone the repository** and navigate to the backend folder: cd netBanking_backend
+2. **Clone the repository** and navigate to the backend folder: cd netBanking_backend cd internetbanking
-3. **Configure environment variables** (see Configuration section).
+4. **Configure environment variables** (see Configuration section).
-4. **Install MySQL** and create a database named `netbanking`.
+5. **Install MySQL** and create a database named `netbanking`.
    CREATE DATABASE netbanking;
-5. in **Mysql** u need to provide roles to the user. example- after sign up, each user is considered as customer but in mysql u need to update role to admin after checking their id. select * from users; (to view id of user that needs to be made as admin) UPDATE users SET role = 'admin' WHERE user_id = 1;
+6. in **Mysql** u need to provide roles to the user. example- after sign up, each user is considered as customer but in mysql u need to update role to admin after checking their id. select * from users; (to view id of user that needs to be made as admin) UPDATE users SET role = 'admin' WHERE user_id = 1;
 7. Configure **environment:**